dbohdan/tcl-augeas/README.md

 * `rm` changes no nodes;
 * `rename` changes no nodes.

-## OO wrapper
+### OO wrapper

 An optional object-oriented API wrapper is available in the package `augeas::oo`.
-It requires TclOO or Snit 2 to use.
-(The former ships with Tcl 8.6 while the latter is part of Tcllib.)
+It requires either TclOO or Snit 2.
+The former ships with Tcl 8.6; the latter is part of Tcllib.
 If both are available TclOO is used.

 * `::augeas::oo::new root ?loadpath? ?flags?` -> (objName)
 * `$objName destroy` -> (nothing)